roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

+===

- ****** The Cursed House of Crow ****** byTheTalkMan© Sally looked around, studying her friends.
+Sally looked around, studying her friends.
 Dom and Nadine were still fucking the shit out of each other.
 Timmy was standing in place, awaiting others.
 Tony was still behind her, standing guard.
 And Alex was still unconscious on the bed.

  "What did you do to my friends?"
 Sally asked.